Heightening the Risk of Inflammatory Bowel Disease

 Side Effects of Antibiotics at Any Age

-In the study (Faye et al. 2023) determining whether antibiotics were factors in the development of IBD, individuals had to satisfy certain criteria, and they ranged from 10 years old upwards, with no previous diagnosis of IBD.
-The years from January 2000 until December 2018 were studied.
+In the study (Faye et al. 2023) determining whether antibiotics were factors in the development of IBD, individuals had to satisfy specific criteria, and they ranged from 10 years old upwards, with no previous diagnosis of IBD—the years from January 2000 until December 2018 were studied.

-It concluded that the frequent use of antibiotics that targeted gastrointestinal infections increased the risk of developing inflammatory bowel disease among males and females that were over 40 by 50%.
+It concluded that the frequent use of antibiotics that targeted gastrointestinal infections increased the risk of developing inflammatory bowel disease among males and females over 40 by 50%.

-However, it also revealed that antibiotic use at any age in life, including 10 years old and upwards, increased the risk of developing Crohn’s disease and ulcerative colitis.
+However, it also revealed that antibiotic use at any age, including 10 years old and upwards, increased the risk of developing Crohn’s disease and ulcerative colitis.

 Each added course of antibiotics over the years from January 2000 until December 2018 created additional risk – the highest risk is seen after 1-2 years following antibiotic courses.